Real Men Moisturise

 Other tips to keep your looking younger

-→ Take a good fibre supplement like Metamucil, or you can also buy psyllium husk from most health food shops.
-Unless your diet is perfect, you need fibre supplements.
+- Unless your diet is perfect, take a good fibre supplement.
 Fibre keeps everything moving through your body and stops toxins building up that can cause premature skin aging, as well as putting unnecessary strain on other organs.
 Fibre, guys - It's not just for old people.

 So that's it guys.
 My skin survival tips for winter.
 Follow them and you'll come into summer looking a lot better than you do right now.

 If you have any further questions, don't hesitate to call or use the handy online form on the contacts page.